 Even if you suffer from shortness of breath, as long as your lung capacity is at least 80%, your lung function is considered normal.
 To prove your claim, you must provide Social Security with adequate medical records that do all of the following:

-The most important information the SSA needs when evaluating your claim for disability based on your lung disease are the results of x-rays, physical exams, and spirometry tests that show the extent of your lung disease.
-Without this information, the SSA will likely not accept the results of any other tests performed to prove that your respiratory disorder is disabling.
+The most important information Social Security needs when evaluating your claim for disability based on your lung disease is the test results that show the extent of your lung disease.
+These should include the following:

-The SSA has specific requirements for the medical tests used to evaluate your respiratory disorder.
-One lung function test is a spirometry test, which measures your "forced expiratory volume," or the amount of air you can breathe out.
-Although you may have undergone a spirometry test to evaluate your lung capacity, the SSA will likely send you to a doctor they have hired to re-administer the test.
-This is because the standards set by the SSA are high when considering the validity of spirometry exams.
+Social Security has specific requirements for the medical tests used to evaluate respiratory disorders.
+One lung function test Social Security will require is a spirometry test, which measures your "forced expiratory volume," or the amount of air you can breathe out.
+Although you might have had a spirometry test to evaluate your lung capacity, Social Security will likely send you to a consultative exam (CE)—at their expense—to be retested.
+That's because Social Security has strict standards when considering the validity of spirometry exams.

 Also, the SSA won't consider outcomes of spirometry or arterial blood gas tests that were performed while you were acutely ill with diseases like pneumonia.

 It's important that you put forth your best effort when undergoing a spirometry test.
 If the Social Security doctor giving you the test believes you haven't, that observation will be included in the CE report.